Terms

 Product system

-Collection of unit processes with procedures (emissions and extractions) and product flows that fulfil one or more defined
+Collection of unit processes with procedures (emissions and extractions) and product flows that fulfil one or more defined functions describing the life cycle of a product.

 Raw material equivalent